 Upgrade Your Marketing Game

-With the increasing level of competition no company can afford to ignore such marketing analysis tools.
+With the increasing level of competition,n no company can afford to ignore such marketing analysis tools.
 They are invaluable for understanding customer behavior, optimizing campaigns and getting better results.

 You might try free tools such as Google Analytics for beginners or, as your marketing needs expand, more sophisticated platforms such as SEMrush or HubSpot.
-Just always keep in mind, but even the only tool also need a strategy.
+Just always keep in mind that even the only tool also needs a strategy.

 Feeling overwhelmed?
 Start small.
 Test out those free trials, stick with the stuff you know how to use, and build from there.